 Remain committed and don’t give up

-Blogging requires time.
-It is all about performing consistently day in and day out and taking small steps over a longer period of time.
+It is all about performing consistently day in and day out and taking small steps over a longer period.
 Resilience is important.
 Don’t give up after few weeks if it doesn’t work very well.
 Stay positive.
 Be determined, keep putting in the focused effort and slowly you will start seeing and getting results.
 Remember that blogging is a marathon, it is not a sprint.